Youngyangi/AI-for-NLP/README.md

 # AI-for-NLP
-Just started to leran AI
+Just started to learn AI
 In the NLP direction